marianoguerra/SassPython/README.rst

 * lookup libsass more inteligently
 * python 3 support (should be easy)
-* package it and submit it to pypy
 * make the folder stuff work
 * add command line options to specify option styles
 * see what the return value of the compile_* means and use it if needed